How do collectives maintain their shape and ability to move within confined tissues?

 Par-1 controls myosin-II activity through myosin phosphatase to regulate border cell migration.
 Majumder P, Aranjuez G, Amick J, McDonald JA.
 Curr Biol.
 2012 Mar 6;22(5):363-72. doi: 10.1016/j.cub.2012.01.037.

-Interplay of polarity and cytoskeletal regulatory proteins
+Interplay of polarity and cytoskeletal regulatory proteins in migration

 How do proteins that control cell polarity interface with the cytoskeleton during cell migration?
 Do these proteins function differently in collective cell migration?
 To address these questions, we recently undertook an RNAi screen for genes required for collective border cell migration.
 We particularly targeted genes that encode PDZ- (PSD95/DLG/ZO-1) domain containing proteins, because these proteins serve as large protein scaffolds that modulate cell polarity, cell junctions and the cytoskeleton.
 We identified 14 genes whose knockdown by RNAi impaired border cell migration.
 These included known regulators of border cell collective migration such as Par-3 (Baz) and Par-6.
 Current projects in the lab focus on characterizing novel genes from this screen with roles in cell adhesion, signaling and cytoskeletal regulation.